SoftCircuits/HtmlMonkey/README.md

 nodes = document.Find("a[href:=\"^(http:\\/\\/|https:\\/\\/)?(www\\.)?blackbeltcoder.com\"]");
 ```

 Note that there is one key difference when using square brackets.
-When using a pound (#), period (.) or colon (:) is used to specify an attribute value, it is considered a match if it matches any value within that attribute.
+When using a pound (#), period (.) or colon (:) to specify an attribute value, it is considered a match if it matches any value within that attribute.
 For example, the selector `div.right-align` would match the attribute `class="main-content right-align"`.
 When using square brackets, it must match the entire value (although there are exceptions to this when using regular expressions).

 #### Multiple Selectors